Lumbar curvature of the spine. Lumbar lordosis - how to be and what to do? Causes of the development of lumbar lordosis

 • physiotherapy.

 Important!
-In no case is the spine massaged, since pressure on it can increase pain and pinch the nerves.
-Movement and impact are soft and smooth, without harsh pressure.
+In no case should the spine be massaged, since pressure on it can increase pain and pinch nerves.
+Movements and impact are soft and smooth, without sharp pressure.

-Therapeutic gymnastics is also performed according to the doctor's prescription, it is better if the first classes will be held in the exercise therapy group.
+Therapeutic exercises are also performed as prescribed by the doctor, it is better if the first classes are held in the exercise therapy group.

-1. Lying supine, the back is leveled, pressed against the surface of the floor, the stomach is drawn in.
-The bending of the lower back decreases, the muscles expand, the load on the affected area is weakened.
+1. Lying supine, the back is leveled, pressed against the floor surface, the stomach is drawn in.
+The curvature of the lower back decreases, the muscles are unclenched, the load on the affected area is weakened.

-2. Standing with legs wider than the shoulders, inclinations are made in such a way that the back is rounded, without pressure being exerted on the lower back.
+2. Standing with legs wider than shoulders, bends are carried out in such a way that the back is rounded, without pressure exerted on the lower back.

-3. Lying again, the legs are pulled up to the head in order to round the lower back.
+3. Again, lying down, legs are pulled up to the head in order to round the lower back.

 4. The same thing - pulling up the legs with a rounding of the lower back - can be done on the horizontal bar.

-5. Without abducting the lower back, with a straightened back, smooth squats are done.
+5. Without abduction of the lower back, with a straightened back, smooth squats are made.

-The set of exercises may be different, as long as it includes stretching exercises and relaxing muscles.
+The set of exercises may be different, the main thing is that it includes stretching exercises and relaxing muscles.

-Council.
-Before gymnastics, it is necessary to warm up and not do sudden movements during the exercise.
+Advice.
+Before gymnastics, it is necessary to warm up and not to make sudden movements during the exercise.

 Prices for orthopedic sports shoes

-There are cases of pathological lordosis, which are mainly congenital, in which surgery is recommended.
-Of course, everything is carefully weighed beforehand, because any operation on the spine can result in disability or inflammation caused by an infection.
-Therefore, the surgeon gets down to business only when there is no way to conservatively correct the lordosis.
+There are cases of pathological lordosis, which are mostly congenital, in which surgery is recommended.
+Of course, everything is carefully weighed beforehand, because any operation on the spine can result in disability or inflammation caused by infection.
+Therefore, the surgeon takes up the case only in the case when there is no way to correct the lordosis conservatively.

 Important!
-If the pathology is started and not treated as necessary, the patient can reach kidney failure, infertility, impaired erectile function, and leg paralysis.
+If the pathology is started and not treated as necessary, the patient can reach kidney failure, get infertility, impaired erectile function, paralysis of the legs.

 Preventive measures

 Can lumbar lordosis be prevented?
 If it is not congenital - quite.
-The best prevention is considered to be an active lifestyle, health monitoring, adherence to dietary rules, and physical education.
+The best prevention It is considered a mobile lifestyle, health care, compliance with the rules of nutrition, physical education.

-In the morning, exercises are done, moreover, regularly, and not from time to time.
-Going to the gym or fitness club is also welcome, only you need to monitor the loads and follow the technique of working on apparatus.
+In the mornings, exercises are done, moreover, regularly, and not from case to case.
+Going to the gym or fitness club is also welcome, you just need to monitor the loads and follow the technique of working on shells.

-Compliance with the regime, healthy eating, good rest and sleep (for which you need to purchase a hard mattress and an orthopedic pillow) will help prevention.
+Helps prevent adherence to the regimen, healthy eating, good rest and sleep (for which you need to purchase a hard mattress and an orthopedic pillow).

 If the work is sedentary, be sure to control your posture.
-In between - hang on a horizontal bar or otherwise warm up.
+In between - hang on the horizontal bar or otherwise warm up.

 Scoliosis - clinics in Moscow

-Choose among the best clinics based on reviews and the best price and make an appointment
+Choose among the best clinics by reviews and best price and make an appointment

 Scoliosis - specialists in Moscow